 Opening the door too often or leaving it open for too long will also make it difficult for the fridge to cool food.

 Most fridges are frost-free.
-If yours has frost build-up, check the doors are fully closed and that the seals are air-tight.
+If yours has frost build-up, check that the doors are fully closed and that the seals are air-tight.

 This can be related to what you've put in the fridge.
 Check what's in there, as something may have spilled and started to spoil, or may not be covered properly.